 - Slice cheese into bite-sized pieces.
 Provide a clean wire cheese cutter or a narrow cheese knife for self-service.

 - To keep things simple, it is better to slice the cheese beforehand.
 Use a covering like a glass dome or a sheet of clear plastic to keep the cheese from drying out before consuming.

-- Provide toothpicks or tiny tongs for picking up the cheese.
+- Don't forget toothpicks or tongs for easy grabbing!

 - Soft cheeses such as chèvre or paneer should be chilled slightly before serving, to prevent them from ripening and separating.

 - Serve soft cheese from glass or other non-porous container.
 A small glass bowl is perfect for soft cheese presentation and tasting.